danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 The #acr("ACM") router is responsible for managing the configuration of the #acr("DVB-S2") system.
 This includes selection of modulation, coding rates, #acr("FECFRAME") length and #acr("DFL").
 In the final system these decisions will be made based on information received from the ground station, however for this project they will be made based on a pre-defined schedule.
 This will allow for the system to be tested under a variety of conditions and for the system to be optimised for expected channel conditions.

 === PL Interfacing

-The interface driver for the #acr("PL") will be created using the libiio library created by Analog Devices.
+This block will handle the alignment of packets to data fields and pass this to the #acr("PL"), along with control data.
+The interface driver will be created using the libiio library created by Analog Devices.

 == System Architecture